 Methodology, in general, cannot merely be reduced to an instrumentalist approach of methods only.
 Methodology is more than our knowledge of using different research methods.
 Although methods are indeed integral to methodology, methodology is also about process and the guiding principles necessary for steering both the directionality and design of the emergent research process — something which cannot done by methods per se.

-When adopting narrative action research (NAR), the following principles play a key role in guiding the directionality and re/designing of emergent TTDR processes:
+When adopting narrative action research (NAR), the following principles play a key role in guiding the on-going re/designing of emergent TTDR processes:

 - Epistemic justice ~ refers to how knowledge is being co-produced in situations of unequal knowledge / power relations — and more specifically the unfairness built into systems of knowledge production, where certain viewpoints and personas are more represented and hold more power — aka epistemic injustice.
 Epistemic justice is the practice of redressing such imbalances in TTDR processes.